charbelrami/chocolatier/readme.md

 Additionally, defining states and effects is not restricted to components.
 For a practical example of UI composition using chocolatier, refer to [Composing UI](#composing-ui).

 Another noteworthy feature of chocolatier is that state updates are synchronous.
 This ensures that they happen immediately and in the order they are called, mitigating the risk of state inconsistency.

+Unlike many modern libraries that require transpiling and bundling processes, chocolatier is written in plain JavaScript and can be included directly in a web page using a script tag.
+For TypeScript users, types are provided out of the box through [JSDoc comments](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).

 Here's how chocolatier works: